-Wet vs. dry trails
+Wet vs dry trails

 It might sound fun to ride a muddy trail, but it’s hard on your bike and can cause extensive damage to some trails.
 This is one of the reasons why it’s important to understand the written and unwritten rules of your local trail system.
 Some areas, like the Pacific Northwest or the UK, have very loamy soil that drains well and retains its shape.
 Very rocky areas can also hold up well to moisture.

 Most areas, however, have soil that turns to mud.
 Riding muddy trails accelerates erosion and turns smooth singletrack into a rutted mess.
 Once those ruts dry out, they’re very hard to fix.
-Causing damage by riding in the mud isn't being kind to your fellow riders or the builders who create and maintain your favorite trails.
+Causing damage by riding in the mud isn't being kind to your fellow riders or the builders who create and maintain your favourite trails.
 That's why trails in many riding areas are officially closed to riding after rain.

 If you’re not sure whether or not it’s okay to ride a trail after it rains, check with your local IMBA Chapter or other local mountain biking groups.
 These groups are responsible for building and maintaining the trails and will often be happy to educate you more about your local trail network.